Best sunglasses for small faces

 Aviator sunglasses

 Aviator sunglasses are known for their dominant size and large lens coverage.
 But that doesn’t make then exclusive to large heads.
-If you’re looking for a big frame that fits you well, look for small sized Aviators with the correct lens and bridge widths.
-Companies like Ray Ban and Randolph USA offer their wire Aviator frames in various sizes, so you’re bound to find a suitable frame size amongst their ranges.
+If you’re looking for a Pilot style frame that fits you well, look for small sized Aviators with a suitably small lens and bridge width.

 Close view of woman wearing wire rimmed sunglasses hat and jacket